 E-mail is one of the most favourite means of communication of cybercriminals.
 It is cheap to use, it does not require any identification on the part of the sender and the service is very quick.

 E-mails can be used as a tool for many forms of attacks.
 This chapter will deal with analysing e-mails to find out how to recognise a suspicious e-mail without opening the links it contains or its attachments.

 Be aware that Luxembourg retail banks do not send e-mails.
 To communicate with their customers, instead, they send letters by post and communicate via their ‘e-banking’ platforms, or call their customers using an account manager known to them.

 Spam is another name for an unsolicited e-mail.
 These can be advertising, hoaxes (fake messages) or phishing-type attacks.
 Your service provider or your e-mail client should have the ability to recognise and flag spam.

-Do not open spam unless you are sure an email flagged as spam is legitimate.
+Do not open spam unless you are certain that an e-mail flagged as spam is legitimate.
 Under no circumstances respond to spam.
-That will confirm to the sender that your email address is valid.
+That will confirm to the sender that your e-mail address is valid.